spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 ---
 title: Creating a Data Importer
-description: The following article describes how to build your own DataImport for a specific type.
-All steps in this article are built on real life example for importing product images.
+description: The following document describes how to build your own DataImport for a specific type.
+All steps in this document are built on real life example for importing product images.
 last_updated: Jun 16, 2021
 template: data-import-template
 originalLink: https://documentation.spryker.com/2021080/docs/ht-data-import